Ryanb021/Ryanb021/README.md

 ### Let's be friends! 👋

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/feed/)
-- ⚡ Fun fact: I can hoop, I can sing, I play Tekken online. let's spar!
+- ⚡ Fun fact: I can hoop, I can sing, I play Tekken online.
+Let's spar!
 <!--
 **Ryanb021/Ryanb021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.